INK SAFETY PORTAL

 Mercosur

 In the member states exist no specific regulation for printing inks intended for the non-direct food contact.
-Nevertheless, these nations use a positive list approach to regulate food-contact materials.
+Nevertheless, these nations use a positive list approach to regulate most of food-contact materials.
 A general framework is set out in Resolución GMC N° 03/92, which requires, that all food-contact materials must be manufactured in accordance with good manufacturing practices, be of suitable purity and do not transfer any harmful or toxic compounds from the packaging to the food or cause an unacceptable change in food composition, taste or odor.
 Furthermore, Resolución GMC N° 56/92 provides general criteria for plastic packaging that is intended to come into contact with food and sets the threshold for the OML to 60 mg/kg (Amendment GMC N° 20/21).
 In addition, specific migration limits are set for individual substances if applicable.

 Several follow-up GMC Resolutions have published proposals with the positive list of polymers and monomers of plastics, in particular Resolución GMC N° 02/12 (last amended with GMC N° 19/21).
-A plastic outsideprinted food packaging material that falls under the scope of GMC N° 56/92 must meet migration limits when it is tested for compliance.
+A plastic outside printed food packaging material that falls under the scope of GMC N° 56/92 must meet migration limits when it is tested for compliance.
 As the printing ink becomes part of the plastic packaging, the migration of substances which are both part of the plastic packaging and at the same time also used in the printing ink, must be considered with their combined effects.
 In this respect, nonfood contact inks are indirectly covered by Mercosur legislation and must not contain potential migrants in amounts that would possibly lead to exceedance of the given migration limits.

 Andean Community / CAN